Readyplayer26/hbACSS/README.md

 ## Generating graphs

-We've already included the data in our previous runs of benchmarks under [DataWinterfell](../Datawinterfell).
-We also include the AMT benchmarking results with the described modifications in our paper.
+We've included the data in our previous runs of benchmarks under [DataWinterfell](../Datawinterfell).
+The [amt_benchmars](../Datawinterfell/amt_benchmarks) contains the benchmarking results for [AMT](https://github.com/alinush/libpolycrypto), which is obtained with the described modifications in our paper.
+The [Linux-CPython-3.7-64bit](../Datawinterfell/Linux-CPython-3.7-64bit) contains the results we ran based on the aforementioned on our machine for evaluation.

 You can then run the gengraphs:
 ```
 $ python polycommit_loglin_gengraphs.py
 ```
 This doesn't have to be running in container.